 publishing as propaganda

-To begin with an example: In 2020, the psychology professor and political influencer Jordan Peterson had 3.2 million YouTube subscribers and up to 6.9 million views for his individual videos.
-Peterson’s political message could be broadly characterized as traditionalist conservatism that resorts to mythology and its (controversial) use in C.G.
-Jung’s early 20th century psychology for backing up its opposition to “political correctness” and “postmodernism” (in Peterson’s own words), respectively to feminism and intersectional politics in more general terms.
+To begin with an example: at the end of 2020, the psychology professor and political influencer Jordan Peterson had 3.3 million YouTube subscribers and up to 180 million views of his videos.
+Peterson’s political message could be broadly characterised as traditionalist conservatism that resorts to mythology and its (controversial) use in C.G.
+Jung’s early twentieth-century psychology to back up its opposition to ‘political correctness’ and ‘postmodernism’ (in Peterson’s own words), or, more generally, to feminism and intersectional politics respectively.
 He factually continues a discourse that begun in the late 1980s with Allan Bloom’s book The Closing of the American Mind: How Higher Education Has Failed Democracy and Impoverished the Souls of Today’s Students, using the same targets and similar arguments.
 However, Peterson reaches a much wider audience than Bloom did.
-The New York Times even called him “the most influential public intellectual in the Western world right now”.
-Peterson is also popular among art school students who reject feminist, decolonial and intersectional curricula.
-This has been epitomized in a meme created by a teacher of Rotterdam’s Willem de Kooning Academy in May 2020:
+The New York Times even called him ‘the most influential public intellectual in the Western world right now.’
+Peterson is also popular among those art school students who reject feminist, de-colonial and intersectional curricula.
+This was epitomised in a meme created by a teacher at Rotterdam’s Willem de Kooning Academy in May 2020: